 Since the DBD22 does not use diodes to sense track current there is no drop in track voltage.
 This allows you to "double sense" a block.
 For example, suppose you want to add a grade crossing with gates and flashers to a section of track that already has a diode sensing block detector.
 The block could be cut in to three smaller blocks to detect traffic on each approach and island blocks.
 DBD22s can be used for the three new blocks without interfering with the operation of the original detector or causing an additional track voltage drop.
-See the Team Digital website for information on implementing a grade crossing.
+See the SIC24 signal and indicator controller for information on implementing a grade crossing.

-Using the DBD22
+Using the DBD22:

-Team Digital products provide 5 volts and ground on each of their input connectors so they can directly power the DBD22.
+The Team Digital's SMD82, SIC24 and SRC8 all provide 5 volts and ground on each of their input connectors so they can directly power the DBD22.
 The following diagram shows an example of how to make the connections.
-Pins 1 and 2 are shown on a 10 pin input connector, such as a SIC24e, but any of the inputs can be used.
+Pins 1 and 2 are shown on the SIC24 input connector, but any of the inputs can be used.

 In some cases it may be desirable to use the DBD22 to just drive LEDs to indicate block occupancy.
-The diagrams show how to connect a single color LED and a two lead bi-color LED.
+The following diagrams show how to connect a single color LED and a two lead bi-color LED.
 The power is shown as 12 Volts but could be 5 volts except for the case of the bi-color LED.
 In this case with the resistor divider, 5 volts is insufficient to light the LED.
 Notice that to drive a bi-color LED the auxiliary outputs are required.
 The normal outputs are an open collector type.
 This type output allows several DBD22 outputs to be ORed together.
-The auxiliary outputs are push pull type and can also be used to drive a TortoiseTM.
+The auxiliary outputs are push pull type.